Walter L. J. Bayler: Retirement, death and legacy

 Brigadier General Walter Bayler retired from active duty on 30 June 1957.
 He was advanced to the rank of brigadier general upon retirement because of his demonstrated heroism in combat.
 For his first five years out of uniform, he worked in production control management for the Hughes Aircraft Company in Fullerton and later Newport Beach.
 After his time with Hughes he earned his teaching certificate at Chapman College and taught physics at Sunny Hills High School in Fullerton for another 10 years.
 BGen Bayler died on 8 December 1984 in Tustin, California, and is buried in Riverside National Cemetery.
-He was survived by his wife, Virginia Katheine Bayler daughter Virginia Marie who was married to Marine Corps MajGen Hal W. Vincent and three grandchildren.
+He was survived by his wife, Virginia Katherine Bayler, daughter Virginia Marie who was married to Marine Corps MajGen Hal W. Vincent and three grandchildren.

 The headquarters for Marine Air Control Squadron 1 (MACS-1) at the 32 Area on Marine Corps Base Camp Pendleton, California was named in honor of BGen Bayler on 9 July 1990.
 Today, that building is the Headquarters for Marine Air Support Squadron 3 (MASS-3).